 - 1. Provision for students who already passed a course in the Nguni language group: - Students who have already passed a course in the Nguni language group at another university may not follow a similar course in the same language group in this Department.
 In other words, a student who, for example, has passed a first-year course in Zulu, a language in the Nguni language group, may not follow a first-year course in Xhosa.
 Such a student could, however, follow a second- or third-year course in Xhosa, depending on the prior study. - 2.
-In all modules a system of flexible assessment is used.
+All modules are assessed according to the Faculty Assessment Plan.